Cannabis tinctures: What they are and how to use them

 Have questions about where to start with tinctures?
 We’d love to chat!
 Patient care specialists at your local RISE dispensary can help you choose the right product for your individual needs.

-Select your state and preferred dispensary to shop tincture.
+Select your state and preferred dispensary to shop edible.